bashiroglu/learning-react-withColt/Notes/Notes section 21.md

 </Switch>
 ```

-- exact means this exact path and it is wrapped with Switch,
+- exact means this exact path and it is wrapped with Switch, <Switch> basically say only one of them can be rendered per time.
   Path mean in which url we will render this component
   if we want to pass prop we can below syntax